 At the same time, both agree that Democrats will need to keep developing new ideas, new voices and — perhaps most important — compelling candidates in order to mount a challenge to Trump and the Republican Party in 2020.
 As Robinson puts it, “There are a lot of people buried in that graveyard who underestimated Donald Trump.”

 “This will be fascinating,” Robinson says.
 “Fasten your seatbelts."

 Looking for a thought-provoking alternative to the keynote?
-Try a custom speaker pairing, like these Political Duos.
+Try a custom speaker pairing, with these Democrats and Republicans.

 Glen Justice is a content strategist and contributor to the WSB blog.
 He is the founder of Outside Voice, a custom content firm, and has been writing about advocacy in various forms for almost two decades.